cryogen-project/cryogen-docs/resources/templates/md/docs/configuration.md

 </tr>
 <tr>
 <td>`sass-src`</td>
 <td>A vector of directories containing sass(scss) files to be compiled.
 If this key is omitted then the default is `["css"]`.
-Be sure to include this directory in your resources section as the compiled css will be ouputted in the same directory.</td>
+Be sure to include these directories in your resources section as the compiled css will be outputted in the same directory.</td>
 </tr>
 <tr>
 <td>`sass-path`</td>